-What Role Does the CMP Play in Cape Fear Moving Forward 2045?
+What Role does the Congestion Management Process Play in Cape Fear Moving Forward 2045?

 The CMP serves as a mid-range analysis of the performance of corridors, and begins identifying options to improve transportation operations in the region.
 The travel demand model predicts transportation needs out to a 25-year horizon.
-The CMP serves as an intermediate, more in-depth analysis that identifies the current performance of facilities.

-Improvements to the system identified in the CMP often become high priority projects in the MTP, thus giving them the ability to qualify for the NCDOT STIP/MPO TIP.
-Inclusion of CMP projects and strategies in the MTP is part of the seventh step of the process, outlined on the previous page, and is the first step in programming and implementing the high priority projects identified in the CMP.
+The CMP serves as an intermediate, more in-depth analysis that evaluates the current performance of the region's facilities.
+The critical roadway segments identified in the 2018 Biennial Data Report, ranked in terms of congestion management needs, can be found in the table below.
+Needed improvements to the system identified in the CMP often become high priority projects in the MTP, thus giving them the ability to qualify for the State Transportation Improvement Program (STIP)/Transportation Improvement Program (TIP).
+Inclusion of CMP projects and strategies in the MTP is the first step in programming and implementing the high priority projects identified in the CMP.